Gelli Arts® Printed Patched and Doodled Pillow

 Students Will Be Able To (SWBAT) create a patched and doodled pillow.

 SWBAT explain the vocabulary terms used in this lesson.

-3”x5” Gelli Arts® Gel Printing Plate, fabric paints, brayers, mark-making and texture tools, stencils, newsprint (for tables), aprons, cotton muslin (or other tight weave fabric), scissors, iron, freezer paper, colored pencils, pens, and markers, pins, pillow stuffing, sewing machine, embroidery needle, and thread.
+3”x5” Gelli Arts® Gel Printing Plate, acrylic paints, fabric painting medium, brayers, mark-making and texture tools, stencils, newsprint (for tables), aprons, cotton muslin (or other tight weave fabric), scissors, iron, freezer paper, colored pencils, pens, and markers, pins, pillow stuffing, sewing machine, embroidery needle, and thread.

 - Stabilize: to make or hold stable, firm, or steadfast.

 - Stabilized fabric is as easy to work with as paper.
 The paper backing prevents paint from seeping through.

 Teacher will demonstrate how to use the Gelli Arts® plate and how to sew, either hand stitching or machine sewing.